petereberle/petereberle/projects.md

 # ArtSquared
 * ![](images/artsquaredwallawalla.com_fin.jpg)
 * [ArtSquared](https://artsquaredwallawalla.com/) is an annual community art show and sale that serves as [ArtWalla's](https://artwalla.com/) primary fundraiser.
-Due to COVID-19 guidelines, ArtWalla could not host a physical event, so I was asked to create a standalone online store to showcase 130 participating artists.
+Due to COVID-19 guidelines, ArtWalla decided not to host a physical event, so I was asked to create a standalone online store to showcase 130 participating artists.
 I worked closely with the ArtSquared committee to translate the hallmarks of the annual event into a virtual experience.

-	We decided that the site must unique to ArtSquared, fast, and remarkable.
+	We decided that the site must be unique to ArtSquared, easy to use, and remarkable.
 To that end, finding the right platform would make all the difference.
 I selected Wordpress with Woocommerce for its extensibility and vast plugin library.
 The site runs on a custom child theme paired with Elementor's editor UI for easy content management.

 	Over the course of opening week, the store generated more than $25,0000 in sales and sold 70% of inventory.